dotnet/training-tutorials/content/csharp/getting-started/lesson-11.md

 int[] numbers = new[] { 2, 3, 5, 7 };
 for(int i = 0; i < numbers.Length; i++)
 {
-    // access current element of list with index of i Console.WriteLine(numbers[i]);
+    // access current element of the array with index of i Console.WriteLine(numbers[i]);
 }
 ```